Organizing Palliative Care for Rural Populations TeleECHO

 Learn about best practices and evidence-based care for patients with complex medical conditions through didactic and case presentations.
 Participants will be able to:

 - Present de-identified cases for collaborative discussion and guidance

-Palliative Care TeleECHO Offers
+This TeleECHO Offers

-Free continuing education credits for healthcare professionals
+- Free continuing medical education (CME) credits for healthcare professionals

-Expert pain and symptom management
+- Expert pain and symptom management

-Effective communication with patients and families around medical treatment and care priorities
+- Effective communication with patients and families around medical treatment and care priorities

-Screening and support for emotional, social, and spiritual needs of patients and their families
+- Screening and support for emotional, social, and spiritual needs of patients and their families